Chocobozzz/PeerTube/support/doc/dependencies.md

 # Dependencies

+:warning: **Warning**: dependencies guide is maintained by the community.
+Some parts may be outdated! :warning:

 Follow the below guides, and check their versions match [required external dependencies versions](https://github.com/Chocobozzz/PeerTube/blob/master/engines.yaml).
 You can check them automatically via `sudo npx engineslist`.

 _note_: only **LTS** versions of external dependencies are supported.
 If no LTS version matching the version constraint is available, only **release** versions are supported.